KangchengHou/admix-kit/README.md

 `admix-kit` is a Python library to facilitate analyses and methods development of genetics data from admixed populations.

-> `admix-kit` is currently in beta version and frequently updating, we welcome any [feature requests or bug reports](https://github.com/KangchengHou/admix-kit/issues).
+> `admix-kit` is currently in beta version and frequently updating.
+We welcome any [feature requests or bug reports](https://github.com/KangchengHou/admix-kit/issues).

 ## Installation
 ```bash